 This is the method of calibration recommended if you work with images and want to use fluorescent inks automatically.
 If you want to decide the exact amount of ink, please check on How to calibrate with fluorescent inks (as spot).

 All the process is the same as usual calibrations.
-There are some changes you should know, but in fact everything is automated in this version, nS9 or Delta.
+There are some changes you should know about, but in fact, everything is automated in this version, nS9 or Delta.

-1. As always we have to check if the fabric we're using has optical brighteners (OBA).
-On some spectrophotometers, like x-rite i1Pro2, when calibrating with fluorescent inks integrated in gamut, UV-cut filter and Zebra ruler are automatically deactivated, but we'll have to keep this in mind when generating the profile.
+1. As always we have to check if the fabric we are using has optical brighteners (OBA).
+On some spectrophotometers, like x-rite i1Pro2, when calibrating with fluorescent inks integrated with gamut, UV-cut filter, and Zebra ruler are automatically deactivated, but we will have to keep this in mind when generating the profile.

-The new x-rite i1Pro3 doesn't need to deactivate this options to measure properly.
+The new x-rite i1Pro3 does not need to deactivate these options to measure properly.

 2. We set the inkset with the fluorescent inks selected as Fluor Yellow and Fluor Magenta.
 Other inks like Fluor Cyan (turquoise) can also be integrated.

-It's quite frequent to have to lower the ink limit due to the use of fluor yellow.
-Once we've printed the target, we can examine it to check if there are bleeding problems on colors with yellow fluor (lime green, light orange, etc.).
-If there's bleeding, we can go back and lower the ink limit or cut the Fluor ink until we have one without these problems.
+It is quite frequent to have to lower the ink limit due to the use of fluor yellow.
+Once we have printed the target, we can examine it to check if there are bleeding problems on colors with yellow fluor (lime green, light orange, etc.).
+If there is bleeding, we can go back and lower the ink limit or cut the Fluor ink until we have one without these problems.

-4. If the fabric we've printed the profile on has optical brighteners agents (OBA) we'll have to select the RGB profile with fluor inks (OBA) preset.
-If it doesn't, we can proceed with the default RGB profile with fluor inks one.
+4. If the fabric we have printed the profile on has optical brighteners agents (OBA) we will have to select the RGB profile with fluor inks (OBA) preset.
+If it does not, we can proceed with the default RGB profile with fluor inks.

 5. After creating the profile, you can see we automatically select Saturation as the preferred rendering intent.
-Keep it like this to maximise usage of fluorescent inks.
+Keep it like this to maximize the usage of fluorescent inks.

 Configuration of neoStampa8 and neoStampa9

-Next we'll show some examples of use of fluorescent inks with this inkset.
+Next, we will show some examples of the use of fluorescent inks with this inkset.

 No special configuration is needed to calibrate with neoStampa Delta, just take into account that you need to load the HF version of the Inedit Device Color Library.